gabriellelittle1/MSc-Project/README.md

 # Dissertation
-All the code for my dissertation project on "Using LLMs for Scene Synthesis".
+All the code for my project on using LLMs for scene synthesis.